stevetodman/ekgquest/README.md

 ```

 ## Notes
-- Everything here is synthetic / educational.
+- Everything here is synthetic / educational and meant for teaching practice.
+- No watermarks on prints/exports; synthetic/real status stays in metadata and the in-app “SYNTHETIC” label.
 - Calipers: press **C** or use the Calipers toggle; click two points.
 Some viewers snap fiducials/median beats in the UI.